 “Plants don’t talk they make sounds” – A project exploring sound creation and composition.

-Working with Dillon Howling, resident Atelierista (Artist) at LBO Horsham, children in the preschool are currently pursuing a long term research project with sound.
+Working with our resident Atelierista (Artist) at LBO Horsham, children in the preschool pursue a range of long term research projects.
 The project started because children on a previous project told us that “plants don’t talk, they make sounds”.
 They tested this theory using an electric circuit board which produced different sounds when connected up to different species of plant.
 The project progressed using wire and mixed media to produce sound sculptures, drawing sounds, testing a range of instruments, listening to a large range of musical genres and teaching themselves to play the Melodica and write musical score using colour to define musical notations.
 They are working on recording their compositions and editing them using software in the digital atelier, a space especially created for working critically with technology with creative potential.

 “World’s in our Head’s and Tunnel’s in our Minds” – Mind and Body Project